 The Jokhang Temple had become the center of Buddhism in Lhasa from the 15th century.
 Many Buddhists moved there for their beliefs.
-As a result, numerous of Buddhist buildings such as dorms for monks, religious schools, and small temples were founded beside the Jokhang Temple.
+As a result, numerous Buddhist buildings such as dorms for monks, religious schools, and small temples were founded beside the Jokhang Temple.
 Also, a large number of folk houses, shops, hotels and hand workshops had been opened up to the visitors.
-With the rise of the states in Buddhism, The Jokhang Temple became more and more important to Buddhists, many of which held that pilgrims should move around the holy temple in clockwise to pay respects to the golden statue of Sakyamuni inside the monastery.
-In the following centuries, many traders and pilgrims from Mongolia, Mainland China, Kashmir, Nepal, Bhutan, India came and settled there.
+With the rise of the states in Buddhism, The Jokhang Temple became more and more important to Buddhists, many of whom held that pilgrims should move around the holy temple clockwise to pay respects to the golden statue of Sakyamuni inside the monastery.
+In the following centuries, many traders and pilgrims from Mongolia, Mainland China, Kashmir, Nepal, Bhutan, and India came and settled there.
 Today Barkhor Street has been a combination of religion, sightseeing, culture, business, and shopping.

 Barkhor Street preserves the original style of the old city of Lhasa.
 The road of the street is paved with stones polished by hand.
 The old buildings on the two sides of the road are well-kept.
 There is a large censer which is cloaked in incense day and night in the center of the street.
 More than 120 shops of handicrafts and 200 stalls that sell more than 8,000 kinds of local specialties are located there.
 You can find the most representative things in Tibet like the figure of Buddha, prayer wheels, Tibetan knives, highland barley wine, and Thangka.
 Besides, some goods from India, Nepal, Burma, and Kashmir could also be found there.